VisualFP/docs/SA/design_concept/appendix/questionnaire_answers.typ

 #import "@preview/tablex:0.0.5": tablex, cellx

-= Questionnaire Results <design_eval_results>
+= Design Iteration One - Survey Results <design_iteration_one_survey_results>
-The design evaluation questionnaire (as described in @design_eval_questionnaire) was given to X students. //TODO: document actual numbers of questionnaire given out
+The design evaluation questionnaire (as described in @design_eval_questionnaire) was given to 7 students and exprienced programmers.
 These are the results:

 #let questionnaireResult(